adjtomo/pyadjoint/docs/index.rst

 Installation
 ~~~~~~~~~~~~

-It is recommended that Pyatoa be installed inside a `Conda
+It is recommended that Pyadjoint be installed inside a `Conda
 <https://docs.conda.io/en/latest/>`__ environment.
 The ``devel`` branch provides the latest codebase.